Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 * Issues - your code has none at the moment, that's great but if it will have some when it grows up people can report that issues here so you can have a talk
-* Pull requests - incoming changes to your project, we'll cover this later
+* Pull requests - incoming changes to your project that need a review
 * Projects - if you want to plan features, rollouts etc
-* Wiki - you can document your project here if you wish to do sos
+* Wiki - you can document your project here if you wish to do so
-* Insights - graphs and insights in your project
+* Insights - graphs and insights to your project
 * Settings - self explanatory, we'll have to modify something soon

 Basic project info